discarbon/discarbon-devcon-website/README.md

 # discarbon-devcon-website
 Frontend for offsetting devcon 6

-The website can be accessed under `http://event-offset-dev.discarbon.earth/`.
+The website is live under `https://devcon.discarbon.earth/`.
 This directly reflects the main branch.
-This is in development so expect things to change and break.
-For development purposes, the smart contract running on the polygon chain sends all funds to an address we control.
-This will change once we get closer to the final version.

 ## How to develop